Excerpt from the official Academic Programs Catalog.

 Emphasis is placed on learning the means of satisfying functional and aesthetic requirements appropriate for a variety of specific interior spatial uses.
 Consideration is given to the human being and the micro–environment in the total complex of environmental relationships.
 The combination of courses and experiences provides students an opportunity to develop knowledge, skills, and insights needed to solve design problems creatively and effectively.

-Students meeting the university admissions requirements are enrolled as freshmen and sophomores in the Undergraduate University Division but may declare a major preference for Interior Design.
+Students meeting the university admissions requirements are enrolled as freshmen and sophomores in the Neighborhood Student Success Collaborative but may declare a major preference for Interior Design.

 Admission as a Junior

 The number of students admitted as juniors to the major in interior design is limited.
 To be considered for admission, a student must have: